30-01-2023

 How to Maintain Your Radiators

 When was the last time you bled your radiators?
-Or checked that the thermostatic valve settings were optimised?
+Or check that the thermostatic valve settings were optimised?

 Come winter, your radiators are key to keeping your home in good condition.
-Not only do they keep you warm but heating your home can limit damp, mould and other similar issues too.
+Not only do they keep you warm, but heating your home can also limit damp, mould and other similar issues.

 Most homes today have a central heating system, including radiators.
 Radiators should be checked and maintained regularly, especially during the winter months.

-If your boiler stops working, or your radiators aren’t pumping out enough heat to warm your entire home, Speedy has a range of heating solutions available which can give you a boost.
+If your boiler stops working or your radiators aren’t pumping out enough heat to warm your entire home, Speedy has a range of heating solutions available to boost heat.
 But to save money and energy, you still need to check your radiators are working correctly.

 Below is your ultimate radiator maintenance guide.